MateuszFido/LCMSpector/README.md

 ![alt text](https://github.com/MateuszFido/LC-Inspector/blob/gui-redesign/logo.png?raw=true)

-# Preface
+## Preface

+### Warning

-[WARNING] The graphical user interface (UI) of `LC-Inspector` is currently in early development.
+The graphical user interface (UI) of `LC-Inspector` is currently in early development.
 A lot of features visible in the UI is not functional yet.
-Bugs are prevalent and expected.
+Bugs are prevalent and to be expected.

 This package preprocesses, analyzes and annotates LC-MS data.